Skip to main content

 );

-Often while hill climbing, you want to use two different types of scoring functions:
+When hill climbing, use two types of scoring functions:

-• Comparative methods, e.g. Battle or Summary, that accept an expected output but do not treat it as a ground truth.
-Generally speaking, if you score > 50% on a comparative method, it means you're doing better than the base on average.
-To learn more about how Battle and Summary work, check out their prompts.
+• Comparative methods like Battle or Summary that accept an expected output but don’t treat it as ground truth.
+If you score > 50% on a comparative method, you’re doing better than the base on average.
+Learn more about how Battle and Summary work.

-When you run an experiment, Braintrust logs the results to your terminal, and braintrust eval returns a non-zero exit code if any eval throws an exception.
-However, it's often useful to customize this behavior, e.g. in your CI/CD pipeline to precisely define what constitutes a failure, or to report results to a different system.
+When you run an experiment, Braintrust logs results to your terminal, and braintrust eval returns a non-zero exit code if any eval throws an exception.
+Customize this behavior for CI/CD pipelines to precisely define what constitutes a failure or to report results to different systems.
+Define custom reporters using Reporter().
+A reporter has two functions:

 import { Reporter } from "braintrust";